linode/docs/docs/security/upgrading/upgrade-to-debian-9-stretch/index.md

 ### fail2ban issue

 The upgrade will abort because of this known issue, caused by an error in `/etc/fail2ban/jail.local`.
-Use your prefered editor to repair this file:
+Use your preferred editor to repair this file:

     sudo vim /etc/fail2ban/jail.local